HBE18/HBE18/README.md

 ### Hi, I'm Hasan Berkan.

-#### I'm a Computer Engineer / Jr. Developer recently graduated from Ankara Yıldırım Beyazıt University.
+#### I'm a Computer Engineer / Back-end Developer with 2 years of experience building building, maintaining and delivering end to end solutions to customers using various technologies according to needs of customers.

 - 🔭 I’m currently working on API development
-- 🌱 I’m currently learning : Back-end Development via Nest
+- 🌱 I’m currently learning : Back-end Development via Next.Js
 - 🔍 I'm currenty polishing my skills on Deep Learning and Data Processing
-- 🖥 I'm currently looking for a _Job_ to deepen my experience and learn on spot.
+- 🖥 I'm always open for a _Job Opportunity_ to gain experience, deepen my knowledge and broaden my horizon.

 - 📫 How to reach me:
 h.berkan.eroglu@hotmail.com `||` https://www.linkedin.com/in/hasan-berkan-eroglu/